CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 This parameter can be used in conjuction with the `-loops` parameter seen in the previous paragraph.
 Whichever is satisfied first will end the SQL-Loop.

+### **sleep** (duration) [OPTIONAL]

+This parameter was added in version 1.2.0.

+It allows the user to actually throttle down the execution in SQL-Loop mode.

+A pause of the `sleep` duration will be added between each iteration of the execution of the SQL script.

+That duration is expressed the very same way the `time` parameter is (see previous paragraph).

+Note that when `sleep` and `time` are used together, it can cause side effects on the total desired execution time, as an example:

+  - the script is a plain "select 1;" that goes ultra fast (time to exec is close to 0 seconds)
+  - `time` is set to `10s`
+  - `sleep`  is set to `4s`
+  - the total execution time *won't be* 10s, but rather 12s, because on the 3rd execution at 8s, the pause will last 4s, leading to 12s overall...

+Just bare that in mind when creating your tests use cases, etc.

 ## Patroni-Watcher mode flag and parameters